 Background: Better information is needed on living marine resource abundance, distribution, habitat use, and behavior in the GOM to properly mitigate and monitor for potential impacts of human activities.
 The GOM is a heavily utilized and industrialized basin, supporting oil and gas exploration and development, commercial and recreational fishing, shipping, military operations, and tourism Given the highly migratory nature of many protected species in the Gulf, the scientific community has recommended a "Gulf-wide" approach, whenever possible, which considers the entire Large Marine Ecosystem (LME).
-To fill these gaps, GoMMAPPS is modeled after the successful Atlantic Marine Assessment Program for Protected Species (AMAPPS) and is a collaboration among BOEM, National Oceanic and Atmospheric Administration (NOAA), the U.S. Fish & Wildlife Service, and the U.S. Navy.
-GoMMAPPS focuses on collecting seasonal data on the abundance, distribution, and behavior of marine turtles, throughout the U.S. Atlantic Economic Exclusion Zone (EEZ).
-Using current habitat utilization models, this study is generating seasonal density maps of various species to inform stock assessments and as a tool for decision makers concerned with possible adverse impacts from offshore energy development, military readiness exercises, and other activities
+To fill these gaps, GoMMAPPS is modeled after the successful Atlantic Marine Assessment Program for Protected Species (AMAPPS) and is a collaboration among BOEM, NOAA, the U.S. Fish and Wildlife Service, and the U.S. Navy.
+GOMMAPPS focuses on collecting seasonal data on the abundance, distribution, and behavior of marine mammals, throughout the U.S. Atlantic Economic Exclusion Zone (EEZ).
+Spatially-explicit information informed governmental decision makers with mandated responsibilities to protect living marine resources.
+GOMMAPPS also deploys satellite tags on whales, and gray seals, the data for which was used to employ state-of-the-art spatial modeling.
+Using current habitat utilization models, this study is generating seasonal density maps of various species to inform stock assessments and as a tool for decision makers concerned with possible adverse impacts from offshore energy development, military readiness exercises, and other activities.

-Objectives: The overarching goal of this study is to collect and analyze datasets about protected living marine resources through multi-year surveys of protected species over the entire GOM EEZ.
-GOMMAPPS focuses on collecting seasonal data on the abundance, distribution, and behavior of sea turtles.
+Objectives: The objective of this study is to improve information about protected living marine resources through multi-year surveys of marine mammals, over the entire GOM EEZ.